TensShinet/daily-english/README.md

 + Heaven
 + Blindfold
 + Seasoning
-+ Off-putting: his scar is somewhat off-putting.
++ Off-putting: his scar is off-putting.
 + How can I blame you?
-+ Sussage
++ Sausage
 + Germany
 + Movie theater